 Second:

-- Getting an appointment at the consulate office nearest to you, which can also take a while
+9. An appointment at the consulate office nearest to you

 Carta and Background Check/Apostille: